-2.4.41 --OPT<=type>: Invoke Compiler Optimizations
+2.4.39 -- OPT <= type>: Invoke Compiler Optimizations

 The --OPT option allows control of all the compiler optimizers.
-By default, without this option, all optimizations are enabled.
-The options --OPT or --OPT=all also enable all optimizations.
-Optimizations may be disabled by using --OPT=none, or individual optimizers may be controlled, e.g. --OPT=asm will only enable the assembler optimizer.
-Table 2.9 lists the available optimization types.
+By default, without this option, all optimizations are enabled with a preference for space optimization over speed.
+All optimizations may be disabled by using --OPT=none, or individual optimizers may be controlled, e.g. --OPT=asm will only enable the assembler optimizer.
+Table 2.8 lists the available optimization types.